 Frequent Integration Points

-Different design options have different economic implications, so understanding set-based design requires an understanding of the macroeconomic goals and benefits of the system.
-One way to look at this is to place the alternatives on a spectrum, where a certain “weight” can be associated with each option.
+Different design options have different economic implications.
+So understanding SBD requires knowledge of the macroeconomic goals and benefits of the system.
+One way to look at this is to place the alternatives on a spectrum, where a certain weight can be associated with each option.